Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 A set of tools for evaluating several measures of case influence for structural equation models.

-semhelpinghands — by Shu Fai Cheung, a year ago
+semhelpinghands — by Shu Fai Cheung, 24 days ago

 Helper Functions for Structural Equation Modeling